Welcome to Pendle Brook

 Pendle Brook is a specialist residential and residential dementia care home based in the small town of Oswaldtwistle on the border of Accrington.
-Purpose-built with special consideration to those living with dementia, our care home is spacious yet warm and welcoming and has been specifically designed to minimise the stress and confusion often associated with dementia.
-For example, the wide corridors and abundant communal areas make it easy to stroll around and enjoy the space, while intentional use of colour and pictures aids orientation.
+Purpose-built with special consideration for those living with dementia, our care home is spacious yet warm and welcoming and has been specifically designed to minimise the stress and confusion often associated with dementia.

-The home is perfectly situated within the local Oswaldtwistle community, with just a short walk to local pubs, the Civic Arts Centre and Theatre, Rhyddings Park, the famous Oswaldtwistle Mills shopping village and garden centre… and a rather tempting fish and chip shop!
+The home is perfectly situated within the local Oswaldtwistle community, with just a short walk to local pubs, the Civic Arts Centre and Theatre, Rhyddings Park, the famous Oswaldtwistle Mills shopping village and garden centre.
 There is also a bus stop just outside the home for trips further afield.

 At Pendle Brook, we know that a move into a care home can be a worrying and difficult time for both the person moving in and their family and friends.
-So we are committed to demonstrating that living in a care home can be a positive, stimulating and very friendly experience.
-Please pop by any time for a visit and you’ll see what we mean.
+So we are committed to demonstrating that living in a care home can be a positive, stimulating and very friendly experience and have an ‘open door’ policy so family and friends can pop by whenever they like.

 We pride ourselves on providing fresh, seasonal, home-cooked food that is prepared daily in our kitchen.
 Our experienced chefs offer a balanced, varied, and interesting choice of meals with a focus on health and nutrition.

 Our kitchen caters for all dietary and eating requirements, including vegetarian, gluten-free, and soft or blended meals.
 We also ensure a tasty alternative to the main menu is always available.